Aconcagua, Argentina: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Make sure to get the necessary kind.
-The vast majority of adapters for sale now are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types I. Make sure to choose the necessary kind.
+The majority of adapters currently sold are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most areas.

 • Airplane phone mount